violet-periwinkle/Backend-ruby-testfirst/lessons/Assignment-5-Test-First-Development.md

 ### Set up instructions

-1. Fork this repository.
+1. Fork (this repository)[https://github.com/Code-the-Dream-School/Backend-ruby-testfirst].
 Then clone your fork as usual.
 2. On your local machine, ```cd``` into the Backend-ruby-testfirst directory.
 3. run ```bundle install``` to install all the gems this project needs.
 4. Make a git branch called lesson5 and do the coding for these exercises in that branch.